Zambia: Tourism

 Tourism comprised 5.8% of the Zambian GDP in 2021; the record high, of 9.8%, occurred in 2019.
 Most tourism focused on wildlife protected areas, specifically Zambia's 20 national parks and 34 game management areas.
 The most significant tourist site, the Victoria Falls, is a UNESCO World Heritage Site.
-The Zambian side of the falls is within Mosi-oa-Tunya National Park; the rest of the falls are part of neighboring Zimbabwe.
+The Zambian side of the falls is within Mosi-oa-Tunya National Park; the rest of the falls are part of neighbouring Zimbabwe.
 Livingstone, which lies close to Victoria Falls, has become an important tourist centre.
 Other popular national parks include North Luangwa, South Luangwa, Kafue, and Liuwa Plain.
 The Zambian government has promoted tourism as a tool for economic development, particularly in rural areas, as well as for wildlife conservation.